 Gil Gillenwater hikes the hand-gouged trail.
 Locals call these carved out sections the “Tiger’s Mouth.”

 Troy Gillenwater and Jerry Dixon take a break at a Mani stone shrine.
-Jerry’s turquoise shirt may have saved him wandering into Bhutan!
+Jerry’s turquoise shirt may have saved him from wandering into Bhutan!

 Cresting the ridge, it is a short hike down to Mondrong.